“Hey Bowie, check this out!”

-“I wonder why our TVs are so different,” he muttered.
+“I wonder why our TVs are so different,” he mutters.

 “They just have what we like.
 You like your art shows, and I like my war and military shows.
 I’d probably die of boredom if I had to use your TV.”

 “It’s not that bad.”
-He made the finishing touches to his artwork, and showed it to me again.
+He makes the finishing touches to his artwork, then shows it to me again.
 “How is it now?
 Better?”

 To be honest, it was better before, but if I say anything he’ll just change it again and make it even worse.

 “Yeah, it’s good.”

 “Perfect!”
 He pumps his fist and writes his name on the drawing.

 “Why do you have to write your name on it like that?
 Everybody knows it’s yours.
 None of the other kids can draw as good as you.”

 “I have to put my signature on my artwork.
 That’s what all of the artists on TV do.”

 “You think your military shows are so good, but you’ve never even watched anything else before.
 You can’t call my art shows boring without having ever watched any, you know.”